Marigno/marigno.com/content/posts/2017-09-14-be-one-with-your-heart.md

 ---
-title : 'Be one with your heart' author : "Diego Marigno" date : "2017-09-14" categories :
+title : 'Be One With Your Heart' author : "Diego Marigno" date : "2017-09-14" categories :